visezion/hcai-mini/README.md

 Set environment variables (MQTT_URL, credentials, MODE, etc.) in `docker-compose.yml` or via an `.env` file to point at your site broker/devices.

+Discovery scans can take up to several minutes on large subnets.
+Adjust `DISCOVERY_TIMEOUT_S` (default 180 seconds) in the hcai-mini container to control how long the UI waits before flagging a timeout.

 ## Network discovery guardrails

 - Discovery never edits `devices.yaml` without operator approval.